 Current Event September 20, 2018

 Monarch butterflies are in danger.
 In addition to their beauty, monarchs contribute to the ecosystem by pollinating wildflowers and by providing food for birds, small mammals, and insects.
-However, their life cycle depends on the milkweed plant, and its availability is shrinking.
-Listen to hear what conservation ecologists recommend as a solution to this environmental problem that many people can help to put into action.
+However, Monarch caterpillars depend on the milkweed plant for food and there are fewer and fewer milkweeds for them to eat.
+Listen to hear what conservation scientists recommend as a solution to this problem that many people can help to put into action.

 Current Event March 24, 2017